supabase-community/postgres-wasm-fdw/README.md

 If you host source code on GitHub, the building and release process can be automated, take a look at the `.github/workflow/release_wasm_fdw.yml` file to see an example of CI workflow.

+## Limitations

+The Wasm FDW currently only supports data sources which have HTTP(s) based JSON API, other sources such like TCP based DBMS or local files, are not supported.

+Another limitation is that many 3rd-party Rust libraries don't support `wasm32-unknown-unknown` target, we cannot use them in the Wasm FDW project.

 ## Other examples